Edmonton Concussion Treatment

 It is possible for a patient with a traumatic brain injury to have a hemianopsia or a visual field defect.
 When this occurs, a patient will either have the vertical half, or horizontal half of their vision missing.
 Patients who have visual field loss often have difficulty with certain daily activities or may be at risk for a fall or injury.
 Certain accommodations can be taught to patients to help them better perform activities with a field defect.
 It can also be possible to see some improvement in the visual field by performing certain scanning activities.

-The prognosis for most mild traumatic brain injuries such as a concussion depends on how long symptoms are present.
+The prognosis for most mild traumatic brain injuries, such as a concussion, depends on how long symptoms are present.
+A well-structured treatment plan plays a crucial role in concussion recovery and can improve outcomes.

-If symptoms persist for longer than three months past the initial injury the prognosis tends to be worse or may require additional rehabilitation to improve symptoms.
+If symptoms persist for longer than three months past the initial injury, the prognosis tends to be worse or may require additional concussion rehab to support symptom management and recovery.

-This prevents our brain from being able to use these damaged connections to pass information.
-When we do neuro-optometric rehabilitation we can train the brain to rewire the connections and use other areas of the brain to compensate for areas of damage.
+This prevents our brain from using these damaged connections to process visual information.
+A targeted treatment plan through neuro-optometric rehabilitation can help train the brain to rewire its connections and use other areas to compensate for damage.

-Each case presents with varying degrees of symptoms however, studies show that one can anticipate at least 6-10 weeks of visual rehabilitation before improvements can be seen.
+Each case presents varying degrees of symptoms.
+However, studies show that most patients can anticipate at least 6-10 weeks of visual rehabilitation before noticeable improvements occur.

+Active participation in a structured concussion recovery program, including therapy and monitored activity, can help accelerate progress.
 It is common to require additional weeks to embed the new skills so that regression does not occur once rehabilitation is complete.
+Consistently following a personalized treatment plan is key to long-term success.